moltenform/labs_youthful_projects/src/csdownloadvid/doc/addsoundtrack.md

 * That's it!
 You'll now see an output file alongside the video file.

-(Interestingly, the mp4 format doesn't support some common audio types, like flac.
-The mkv format seems to support many more encodings.)
+(There are a few common audio types that aren't supported in a mp4 video, like flac.
+The mkv format seems to support many more audio and video encodings.)